awagdy10/PHP_MVC/README.md

 # TO DO

+1) Parameterized queries in Database.

-1) use spl_autoload_register function.
+2) use spl_autoload_register function.

-2) autoload sub directories in controllers and models.
+3) autoload sub directories in controllers and models.